Professional Linking Program (PLP)

 Applicants complete the Professional Linking Program (PLP) application form located at http://www.sfu.ca/education/teachersed/programs/plp/overview.html.
 Mail supporting documents to: Faculty of Education, Surrey campus, Special Programs Advisor, 250-13450 102nd Avenue, Surrey BC, V3T 0A3.

-All PLP applications must be submitted to the PLP admissions office by January 15 for the fall term.
+All PLP applications must be submitted to the PLP admissions office by January 31 for the spring term.

 In addition to the standard requirements for admission to the University, PLP requires candidates to have a minimum of two years of work experience in their fields at the time of application.

 Elementary applicants must, by the date of application, have completed a minimum of 76 units of courses acceptable for credit at Simon Fraser University (should include 16 units of upper division) including the following prerequisite courses:

 - six units in English (a maximum of three units of English composition may be included)

 - one course (three units) in each of Canadian history, Canadian geography, and laboratory science